11 Plus (Maths and Non-Verbal Reasoning)

 "Claire was an extraordinary tutor.
-My daughter had a few sesssions before her GCSEs to cover areas she found tricky and she always came away singing and bright and optomistic.
+My daughter had a few sesssions before her GCSEs to cover areas she found tricky and she always came away singing and bright and optimistic.
 She said she was the best tutor she has ever had.
 She gained a 9 for her Maths and an A* for further maths and look forward to using her again for Maths A Level."

 Wednesday, 18th September 2019

-Parent of Maths student in London
+Parent of online Maths student

 "Claire is a fantastic tutor, friendly and positive.
 Claire quickly built up a rapport with my daughter which was great, as initially she was a little nervous at the prospect of working with a stranger online.
 Lessons with Claire are fun and highly productive.
 My daughter's maths improved very quickly to the point that she was considerably ahead of her year, and had gained the confidence to use her mental arithmetic skills where before she was afraid of being incorrect."